SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 Again, referring to the rare disease example, Recall would tell us *of all patients who actually had the disease, how many did we correctly predict*

-The tricky thing about Precision & Recall is that it is impossible to optimise both - it's a zero-sum game.
+The tricky thing about Precision & Recall is that it is impossible to optimize both.
 If you try to increase Precision, Recall decreases, and vice versa.
 Sometimes however it will make more sense to try and elevate one of them, in spite of the other.
-In the case of our rare-disease prediction like we've used in our example, perhaps it would be more important to optimise for Recall as we want to classify as many positive cases as possible.
+In the case of rare-disease prediction, perhaps it would be more important to optimize for Recall as we want to classify as many positive cases as possible.
 In saying this however, we don't want to just classify every patient as having the disease, as that isn't a great outcome either!

-So - there is one more metric we will discuss & calculate, which is actually a *combination* of both...

 <br>
 **F1 Score**

-F1-Score is a metric that essentially "combines" both Precision & Recall.
-Technically speaking, it is the harmonic mean of these two metrics.
+So... the F1-Score is a metric that takes the harmonic mean of Precisoin and Recall.
 A good, or high, F1-Score comes when there is a balance between Precision & Recall, rather than a disparity between them.

-Overall, optimising your model for F1-Score means that you'll get a model that is working well for both positive & negative classifications rather than skewed towards one or the other.
-To return to the rare disease predictions, a high F1-Score would mean we've got a good balance between successfully predicting the disease when it's present, and not predicting cases where it's not present.
+It means that the model is working well for both positive & negative classifications rather than skewed towards one or the other.
+To return to the rare disease predictions, a high F1-Score would mean there is a good balance between successfully predicting the disease when it's present, and not predicting cases where it's not present.

-Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations!

 <br>
-In the code below, we utilise in-built functionality from scikit-learn to calculate these four metrics.
+And again, the scikitlearn package makes calculating all of this very convenient.

 ```python